 - It’s a traditional mechanism of calling Web APIs, and you get Microsoft support.

 - You will get plenty of resources to troubleshoot and resolve its errors from the .NET community.

 Cons of Using HttpClient

-The disadvantages of HttpClient class include the following:
+The disadvantages of the HttpClient class include the following:

 - To implement HttpClient, you need to know the core and advanced concepts of the .NET framework.